Febbweiss/docker-log-centralizer/README.md

  - Filebeat
  - Logstash-Forward

-These agents push logs to a Logstasth shipper filling a Kafka queue (one type of log for one topic).
+These agents push logs (from the apache and random generators) to a Logstasth shipper filling a Kafka queue (one type of log for one topic).
 A Logstash indexer polls the Kafka topics indexing logs into a ElasticSearch.

 A short schema :